Menu

 Spelling, Punctuation and Grammar

-Grammar and Punctuation are taught as part of the writing process, with discreet lessons linked to the writing purpose being taught and modelled during shared writing sessions.
-Children are expected to then demonstrate an understanding of the grammar and punctuation that has been taught, through their independent writing.
+Children are expected to then demonstrate an understanding of the spelling, grammar and punctuation that has been taught through their independent writing.

 MATHEMATICS